TheMightyBoops/UnitFourChallenge/README.md

 5) May 11th, 2018 - I'm in Platteville for my brothers graduation, so... good for him and whatnot.
 I think I'll just do some more JDoc, but if I have time to I'll document the other changes, but my expectations aren't too high.

+5) May 13th, 2018 - It's all done, well as done as it's going to get before I hand it in.
+I spent the whole time basically writing unit tests.
+I wrote them so that in some cases a file handles an entire package, but that seems to have worked out.
+I'm probably going to play video games now and prepare for my final week of classes.
+I think I learned a lot this semester, but I'm starting to get burnt out, so...
+I'm Out and I'm going to go hand this in right now.